 Offering coupons and discounts to shoppers is an excellent way to drive customer loyalty.
+Brands like Groupon are an excellent example of their success.
 Yet ensuring your coupon campaigns reach the right people is challenging if you’re unsure where to start.

 In this article, we’ll show you how to distribute coupons for your eCommerce website for better brand awareness, loyal customers, and improved business growth.

 - 1. Run a Product Giveaway with a Free Coupon